Jhuzef/Password-Vault/README.md

 Instructions:
 The script will run you through all the necessities.
 Keep in mind that every user needs to create an admin username and password.
-So essentially, you can have multiple people use this script and keep all their personal passwords seperate.
+So essentially, you can have multiple people use this script and keep all their personal passwords separate.